 The tradition Hopkins started in Trappe nearly died out in the 1970s.
 But as the town’s residents prepared to mark the American Bicentennial in 1976, they decided to put a high priority on bringing the Uncle Nace’s Day tradition back to a fuller life.
 They recruited volunteers and raised funds to support the event.

 Those funds helped pay for a new headstone at Hopkins’ grave.
 You can visit that grave today in Old Paradise Cemetery on the east side of Route 50 where it intersects with Barber Road.
-On the west side of Route 50, that same intersection leads up Main Street, where there is a small park designed in honor of Hopkins.
-Its grand opening occurred in 2017.
+On the west side of Route 50, that same intersection leads up Main Street, where there is a small park that honors–it opened in 2017.

-Note on sources: The material here is based on this article by Ann E. Dorbin, this one by Brice Stump, and this one in the Maryland State Archives.
+Note on sources: The material here is based on this one by Brice Stump, this one in the Maryland State Archives, the Dickson Preston book quoted in the text above, and an article by Ann E. Dorbin in the Tidewater Times that does not seem to be available online anymore.

-Note on photo up top: It shows a scene from the 1914 edition of the Nace’s Day Parade.
-That and the other historical photos here are from the Maryland State Archives.
+Note on photo: The image up top shows a scene from the 1914 edition of the Nace’s Day Parade.
+It’s in the collection of the Maryland State Archives.